1895 – First game laws passed by Territorial lawmakers – Rainbow trout were first stocked in Oklahoma by U.S. Fish and Wildlife Service.

 1988 - Trout stocking program was expanded from two to five areas.
 Quartz Mountain State Park wintertime trout stocking begins.
 First, brown trout stocking takes place in the Lower Mountain Fork River.
 Aquatic Resources Education Program was established, teaching aquatic resource conservation, fishing techniques, safety, ethics, fish identification, and biology to youth, handicapped, and other target groups.
 Lower Mountain Fork River year round trout stocking program begins.

 1989 - Oklahoma Angler Recognition Program was started under the Aquatic Resources Education Program.
 It increases awareness of the state's aquatic resources and encourages the selective catch and release of trophy fish.
+Began waterfowl habitat development program utilizing funds generated from the new $4 Oklahoma Waterfowl Stamp.
 The deer harvest jumped from approximately 14,000 in 1980 to more than 38,000.

 1990 - In the '90s almost 40,000 acres were added to Department-owned lands.
 They include Hackberry Flat; Packsaddle; Blue River; Yourman; and Cooper WMAs; expansion of the Deep Fork WMA; and Selman Bat Cave.

-1991 - Brown trout introduced to the tailwaters below Broken Bow Reservoir.
-Nationally recognized Packsaddle quail mortality study begins.
+1991 - Nationally recognized Packsaddle quail mortality study begins.

 1992 - Natural Resources Section created to coordinate the Department's environmental, nongame wildlife, and conservation education programs.
 Cooperative outreach project with Sportfishing Promotion Council, which sponsors the 1-800-ASK-FISH phone line.
 This is a toll-free, 24-hour hotline for anglers needing information about fishing in Oklahoma.
 Deer Management Assistance Program was initiated to help landowners and managers manage deer herd as well as hunting opportunities.